 My name is [Insert Your Name] and I reside at [Insert Your Address] in [Insert Your City], Pennsylvania.
 I am a proud graduate of Millersville University.

 I am writing to ask that you to support Millersville University in seeking funding for additional community projects, specifically...
 [Be specific with your suggestion, idea or request.
 If you are writing about a specific Bill, include the Bill Number - for example, H 1111 or S 2222]

 Ask for a response:

-I appreciate your help and ask that you please send me a response letting me know if you are able to pass a Bill that would assist making Millersville University in seeking the necessary funding to succeed.
+I appreciate your help and ask that you send me a response regarding the results of this request.
+Please let me know if you are able to pass a Bill that would assist Millersville University in receiving the necessary funding to succeed.

 Thank your Senator for his/her time:

 Thank you for your time and considering my request.